-From the high plains of New Mexico to horses galloping on Wyoming’s dude ranches, this Lone-Star Cowboy Route takes you to the heart of cowboy country.
+From the high plains of New Mexico to horses galloping on Wyoming’s dude ranches, this Lone-Star Cowboy Texas to Yellowstone road trip takes you to the heart of cowboy country.

 From El Paso, Texas, head to New Mexico to explore the mesmerizing landscape of White Sands National Monument and the underbelly of the Earth at Carlsbad Caverns National Park.
 Farther north, spend time in gorgeous Santa Fe County with vibrant art scenes and incredible Southwestern food.

 Cross into Colorado and stop at Great Sand Dunes National Park & Preserve before heading north to Denver for art and culture.

 From Denver drive north to Cheyenne, Chugwater, Ten Sleep, Greybull and Lovell, a string of authentic western towns that’ll lasso you into outdoor and cultural activities.
 In Powell, you’ll find Heart Mountain Interpretive Center where thousands of Japanese and Japanese Americans were held during World War II.

 Before you reach Yellowstone, stop in Cody, named after the legendary Buffalo Bill Cody.
 It is the closest town to the park’s East Entrance and home to a world-class museum and fun, authentic cowboy entertainment.